i-m-prabhu5/loginpage/README.md

-Description

-This project is a simple Login and Registration system developed using HTML, CSS, and JavaScript.
-It is intended for beginner-level learning to understand form handling, basic validation, and usage of browser localStorage.

-The project does not use any backend or database.
-All data is stored locally in the browser.

-Files Included

-register.html – User registration page

-login.html – User login page

-Technologies Used

-HTML5

-CSS3

-JavaScript (Vanilla JS)

-Features

-User registration with username, email, and password

-Login authentication using stored credentials

-Uses browser localStorage to store data

-Simple UI design

-Form validation using JavaScript

-Project Flow

-User opens register.html

-Enters username, email, and password

-Data is stored in localStorage

-User is redirected to login.html

-Login credentials are validated

-Success or error message is shown

-How to Run

-Download or clone the repository

-Open register.html in a web browser

-Register a new account

-Login using the registered credentials

-Folder Structure
+# Login & Registration System (Frontend Only)

+## 📌 Description

+This project is a simple **Login and Registration system** developed using **HTML, CSS, and JavaScript**.
+It is intended for **beginner-level learning** to understand form handling, basic validation, and the use of browser `localStorage`.

+This project does **not** use any backend or database.
+All user data is stored locally in the browser.

+---

+## 📁 Files Included

+- `register.html` – User registration page
+- `login.html` – User login page
+- `README.md` – Project documentation

+---

+## 🛠️ Technologies Used

+- HTML5
+- CSS3
+- JavaScript (Vanilla JS)

+---

+## ✨ Features

+- User registration with:
+  - Username
+  - Email
+  - Password
+- Login authentication using stored credentials
+- Uses browser `localStorage` to store user data
+- Simple and clean UI design
+- Basic form validation using JavaScript
+- Displays success and error messages

+---

+## 🔄 Project Flow

+1. User opens `register.html`
+2. Enters username, email, and password
+3. User data is stored in `localStorage`
+4. User is redirected to `login.html`
+5. Login credentials are validated
+6. Success or error message is displayed

+---

+## ▶️ How to Run the Project

+1. Download or clone the repository
+2. Open `register.html` in a web browser
+3. Register a new account
+4. Login using the registered credentials

+---

+## 🗂️ Folder Structure
 Login-Register-Project
 │
 ├── login.html
 ├── register.html
 └── README.md
+---

-Important Note
+## ⚠️ Important Note

-This project is for learning purposes only
+- This project is for **learning purposes only**

-localStorage is not secure for real applications
+- `localStorage` is **not secure** for real-world applications
+- No password encryption is used

-No encryption or backend validation is used
+- No backend or server-side validation is implemented

+---

-Learning Purpose
+## 🎯 Learning Purpose

-Understanding HTML forms
+This project helps beginners understand:

+- HTML form handling
-Styling pages with CSS
+- Styling web pages using CSS

-Handling events in JavaScript
+- JavaScript event handling
+- Form validation logic

-Using localStorage for storing data
+- Using `localStorage` to store and retrieve data

-Basic authentication logic
+- Basic authentication workflow

-Future Enhancements

-Add password encryption

-Add backend support (PHP / Node.js)

-Connect to a database

-Improve UI and responsiveness

-Add logout feature

-Author

-Mahaprabhu N
+---

+## 📚 Suitable For

+- Beginner web developers
+- JavaScript practice
+- College mini projects
+- Frontend learning demonstrations